GeminiCCCC/SystemDesign/README.md

 ## 29. Spark and Hadoop

 a.
 Hadoop stores result to disk while Spark stores intermediate result to memory which is much faster.
+b.
+Coarse-grained meaning we can transform the whole dataset but not an individual element on the dataset.
+While fine-grained means we can transform individual element on the dataset.

+## 30. Spark and Flink

+a.
+Flink offers true native streaming, while Spark uses micro batches to emulate streaming.
+That means Flink processes each event in real-time and provides very low latency.
+Spark, by using micro-batching, can only deliver near real-time processing.
+For many use cases, Spark provides acceptable performance levels.